 Conditional Logic

-Learn how widgets use conditional logic to show or hide fields based on people's answers.
+Learn how the widget uses conditional logic to show or hide fields based on people's answers.

-Widget use conditional logic to hide or display fields depending on answers to earlier questions.
+The widget can use conditional logic to show or hide fields depending on answers to earlier questions.
 This way, only relevant fields display as respondents work through a form.

 For example, let's say you're gathering menu information for a new member luncheon, so you have your new members complete a form.
 On this form, one question asks "Do you have any food allergies?", and they can select either yes or no. If the respondent selects yes, a follow-up question displays to ask "What are your food allergies?" with an option for the respondent to answer.
 If the respondent selects no, the follow-up question does not display because that question is irrelevant since they already answered that they do not have any food allergies.
 This helps you gather the information you need without bombarding respondents with a million potentially irrelevant questions.